ingridxiongbusiness/Hometown-Tangerines/README.md

 # Hometown-Tangerines
-Our goal is to transport back to your home!
+Our goal is to you transport back to home!
+We offer a wide range of items, from handmade crochet items to clay projects.